bacionejs/furball/README.md

 - **ChatGPT** – My virtual co-developer who never sleeps, never complains, constantly tells me I'm brilliant, and provided questionable wisdom and "perfect" code snippets.

-Got it 👍 You want a post-mortem write-up for your README, about the control design choice you mentioned (center of screen vs relative to cat).
-Here’s a draft you could drop into your repo’s README under a “Post-Mortem” or “Design Notes” section:

 ---

 # Post-mortem